yagam11/1380-stencil/README.md

 *Correctness*: I wrote 10 tests; these tests take ~0.5 seconds to execute.
 This includes objects with base types, functions, complex structures, nested and recursive structures, and edge cases such as special characters, empty objects, and malformed input.

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.
 The associated script code  is latency.m1.js inside the test folder.

+# M2: Actors and Remote Procedure Calls (RPC)

+## Summary

+My implementation comprises 5 software components, totaling 200 lines of code.
+Key challenges included getting familiar with http protocol and node configurations, as well as port conflict issues since we haven't implemented stop function in node comm.

+## Correctness & Performance Characterization

+*Correctness*: I wrote 5 tests; these tests take 0.475 s to execute.

+*Performance*: I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
+Average throughput and latency is recorded in `package.json`.
+Performance test file is named m2.perf.js under test folder.

+## Key Feature

+> How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

+CreateRPC is like asking the waiter/waitress what you want, and they will bring you when it is ready without you go to the kitchen and make the food, where createrpc is the person that takes your order, communicates it to the kitchen, and brings the food/result.